zutherb/AppStash/README.md

 Furthermore you can reach the [PSI Probe](https://code.google.com/p/psi-probe/) monitoring and log analysis services under the following url http://shop.monolith.io:8080/probe/.
 The user credentials are admin / topsecret.

-PSI Probe is a community-driven fork of Lambda Probe.
-It is intended to replace and extend Tomcat Manager, making it easier to manage and monitor an instance of Apache Tomcat.
+PSI Probe is a community-driven fork of Lambda Probe, which is intended to replace the Tomcat Manager and should make it easier to manage and monitor an instance of Apache Tomcat.
 PSI Probe does not require any changes to an existing app and it provides many features through a web-accessible interface that becomes available simply by deploying it to your server.
 These features include:

 - Requests: Monitor traffic in real-time, even on a per-application basis.
 - Sessions: Browse/search attributes, view last IP, expire, estimate size.